optimizely/optimizely-edge-agent/README.md

 ## Comparison with Traditional Server-Based Architectures

-The Hybrid Edge Serverless Agent offers significant improvements over traditional server setups:
+The Optimizely Edge Agent offers significant improvements over traditional server setups:
 - **Infrastructure Simplicity**: Reduces complexity and cost associated with maintaining traditional servers.
 - **Operational Efficiency**: Decentralizes decision-making processes, enhancing system responsiveness.
 - **Enhanced Performance**: Processes data at the edge, providing lower latency and higher throughput.

 ## Conclusion

-The Hybrid Edge Serverless Agent merges advanced A/B testing capabilities with the efficiency of edge computing, providing businesses with a powerful tool to optimize user experiences in real-time.
+The Optimizely Edge Agent merges advanced A/B testing capabilities with the efficiency of edge computing, providing businesses with a powerful tool to optimize user experiences in real-time.
 This innovative approach accelerates experimentation, enhances performance, and simplifies infrastructure requirements, making it an indispensable solution for modern digital enterprises.

 ## Getting Started

-To get started with the Hybrid Edge Serverless Agent, refer to the [Setup Guide](SETUP.md) for installation and configuration instructions.
+To get started with the Optimizely Edge Agent, refer to the [Setup Guide](SETUP.md) for installation and configuration instructions.

 ## Contributing